qtumproject/documents/en/lightning/README.md

 ![](10.png)

-Once closed, the remaining QTUM in the channel will be refunded to the respective Qtum Core wallet.
+Once closed, the remaining QTUM in the channel will be refunded to the origin Qtum Core wallet.